Home Warranty Plumbing Coverage: What's Included & What's Not

 Lack of Maintenance

 Damage resulting from neglect is a frequent denial trigger.
-Frozen pipes from an uninsulated crawl space, buildup from years of mineral scale, or leaks caused by ignored warning signs can all be denied on the grounds of poor upkeep.
-Keep records of any professional plumbing maintenance you have done.
+In one 2026 survey, roughly 13% of denials were linked to inadequate maintenance.
+Frozen pipes from an uninsulated crawl space, scale buildup, or leaks caused by ignored warning signs can all be denied on the grounds of poor upkeep.
+Following a preventive plumbing maintenance routine and keeping records is one of the best ways to protect your claim eligibility.

 Improper Installation & Code Violations

-If your plumbing was installed incorrectly, or by someone without the proper permits, your home warranty company can decline the claim.
-This applies to DIY repairs and unpermitted work done by previous owners.
+If your plumbing was installed incorrectly or without proper permits, the warranty company can decline the claim.
+This includes DIY repairs and unpermitted work done by previous owners.
+Brushing up on plumbing code compliance before filing a claim can save you a headache.

 Exterior & Underground Lines